 Council has also worked heavily in these areas taking care of City Hall, the Central Linn Recreation Center, the Library, Pioneer Park and adding key pieces of equipment like a new backhoe and a needed service truck.
 Council has also contemplated acquisitions that could have had considerable implications on the General Fund.
-The budget does include funds for a new dump truck and service truck.
+The City just purchased a new dump truck replacing the 1986 dump truck, added two mowers, and a service truck.
+The budget includes funds for the purchase of a used vactor truck and possible a grader.